A few behind the scenes moments.

 Light of the Hopi

 To see some of the photographs we've made so far, please visit our gallery.
-Feel free to email me at erika@erikarand.com.
-Thank you for reading!
+To inquire about exhibition collaborations, please email erika@erikarand.com.